HL7/FHIRPath/spec/fluentpath.md

 - URL templates in Smart on FHIR's cds-hooks
 - may be used for Patch in the future

-As stated in the introduction, FluentPath uses a tree model that abstracts away the actual underlying datamodel of the data being queries.
+As stated in the introduction, FluentPath uses a tree model that abstracts away the actual underlying datamodel of the data being queried.
 For FHIR, this means that the contents of the resources and data types as described in the Logical views (or the UML diagrams) are used as the model, rather than the JSON and XML formats, so specific xml or json features are not visible to the FluentPath language (such as comments and the split representation of primitives).

 More specifically:
 * A FluentPath may optionally start with a full resource name